Riot Games optimizes player experience and engineering workflows with an all in one platform

 “Historically, when we establish alerts, teams have to think about which metric is important and establish a baseline for each data center,” he says.
 “There's a lot of manual curation to make sure your alerts are actionable and meaningful, and if you get it wrong, you either get no visibility or your team suffers alert fatigue.”

-With New Relics custom metrics, Riot Games can use baseline-centric alerting to help teams establish a meaningful balance around what's healthy with their services and what's not.
+With New Relic alerts, Riot Games can use baseline-centric alerting to help teams establish a meaningful balance around what's healthy with their services and what's not.
 “New Relic can help us discover what's important, based on historical performance,” says Hawkins.

 Going beyond visibility